cropsini2137/HR-Data-Analytics/README.md

 ### Project summary 📋

-**Data Cleaning** part has made significant changes to the dataset, leaving only rows and columns with non-missing values to ensure quality presentation of data on further stages.
+**Data cleaning** part has made significant changes to the dataset, leaving only rows and columns with non-missing values to ensure quality presentation of data on further stages.
 This process also helped with uncluttering visualisations that were made on later stages.

 In chapter "**Exploratory Data Analysis**" we performed a series of basic data exploration and visualization techniques.
 After each analysis there is a visualization and simple summary to present insights that were collected.